 Overall, then, the fiscal system adds more income to fewer of the pre-fisc poor and takes away less income from more of the post-fisc poor.
-The result is by now familiar: on net, the poverty headcount is basically unchanged in between Market Income plus Pensions and Consumable Income.
+The result is by now familiar: on net, the poverty headcount is basically unchanged in between market income plus pensions and consumable income.

-4.4 Market to Disposable Income: Pensions, Personal Income Taxes, and Direct Transfers
+Market to Disposable Income: Pensions, Personal Income Taxes, and Direct Transfers

-The addition of pensions, personal income taxes, and direct transfers to Market Income creates Disposable Income (see Figure 1 above).14 Table 5, which presents the marginal impact of fiscal policy elements on inequality and poverty, demonstrates that pensions reduce inequality and poverty slightly, indicating that some pension benefits are received by poorer households.15
+The addition of pensions, personal income taxes, and direct transfers to market income creates disposable income (see figure 16-1 above).25 Table 5, which presents the marginal impact of fiscal policy elements on inequality and poverty, demonstrates that pensions reduce inequality and poverty slightly, indicating that some pension benefits are received by poorer households.26

 Uganda's PAYE personal income tax also reduces inequality slightly while leaving the poverty headcount unchanged.
-As any tax collection from an individual necessarily reduces that individual's purchasing power over all other goods and services, then a tax (whether direct or indirect) considered individually will always at best leave the poverty headcount unchanged (relative the to pretax poverty headcount), so the Uganda PAYE result could not be any better.
-The lack of an impact on poverty is likely a result of the decision to impute taxpayer status by developing a "formality" scale for contracted labor and allocating simulated tax amounts only to those who claim to have paid PAYE (or to have had it deducted) or who score high on the formality scale; and have reported taxable income above the tax threshold.
-There are very few poor or near-poor households who are either formally employed or who claim to have paid PAYE with taxable income greater than the tax threshold.16
+As any tax collection from an individual necessarily reduces that individual's purchasing power over all other goods and services, then a tax (whether direct or indirect) considered individually will always at best leave the poverty headcount unchanged (relative the to pre-tax poverty headcount), so the Ugandan PAYE result could not be any better.
+The lack of an impact on poverty is likely a result of the decision to impute taxpayer status by developing a "formality" scale for contracted labor and allocating simulated tax amounts only to those who claim to have paid PAYE (or to have had it deducted) or who score high on the formality scale, and have reported taxable income above the tax threshold.
+There are very few poor or near-poor households who are either formally employed or who claim to have paid PAYE with taxable income greater than the tax threshold.27